Gekdev/gekdev.github.io/docs/html/basic.md

 <abbr> for Abbreviations = title, .....
 <address> for Contact Information = italic
 <cite> for Work Title = italic
-    The HTML <cite> element defines the title of a work.
-    Browsers usually display <cite> elements in italic.
 <bdo> for Bi-Directional Override
 <bdo> element defines bi-directional override.
 ```